THE WRIGHT BROTHERS AND ENTREPRENEURSHIP

+We meet Gingrich at a little airport around the corner from my office and crowd together in a beautiful hangar with modern and vintage airplanes.
+I stand, surrounded by press photographers.
 The secret service accosts me twice (I must look suspicious) but I seem to get along with these guys and they don’t throw me out on my ear.

 I’ve transcribed Newt’s story as I heard it, in his quiet, plain-spoken language.

-Speaker Gingrich:
+VERBATIM – Speaker Gingrich:

-He addresses a crowd packed into an enormous airplane hangar.
-“You know, this is a great example of American ingenuity and inventiveness, you can imagine on a campaign like this we land a lot, which also means we take off a lot—I always say the Wright Brothers succeeded again.
-If you look back here at these wonderful planes,” he turns to indicate a vintage Stearman and Piper Cub, “they represent the evolution of American invention.
+“This is a great example of American ingenuity and inventiveness.
+You can imagine we land a lot, which also means we take off a lot—I always say the Wright Brothers succeeded again.

 I can see he’s got the crowd’s attention.
 He goes on: “The Wright Brothers were two bicycle mechanics in Dayton Ohio who set out to discover how to fly.
 Now, being bicycle mechanics back then was a relatively high-end job.
 But they spent time.
 They studied birds.
 They built their own wind tunnel.
 And they spent years.
 And they knew something really important that bureaucrats don’t seem to get.
 THEY DIDN’T KNOW HOW TO FLY—SO EVERYTHING THEY WERE DOING WAS AN EXPERIMENT.